Sam962/Alien-Onslaught/README.md

 2. Features
 3. Controls
 4. How to Play
-5. Screenshots
+5. Credits
-6. Contributing
+6. Screenshots
-7. License
+7. Contributing
+8. Licensing

 # Introduction